 Multitasking is said to increase productivity.
 If you can finish off two tasks at the same time, you can do more to multiply your earnings.
 In the eCommerce spectrum, multitasking equals to selling on more than one marketplace or doing multichannel online retail.
 But, like multitasking has its pain points, so does multichannel retail.
 Yet, how do eCommerce service providers meet the needs of different brands selling on ‘n’ number of online marketplaces?

-Here’s an interesting fact: ‘According to a PwC survey, only 19% of top retailers say they can fulfil multichannel demand while still remaining profitable.’
+Here’s an interesting fact: ‘According to a PwC survey, only 19% of top retailers say they can fulfill multichannel demand while still remaining profitable.’

 This is possibly the outcome of these channel management challenges:

 By selling through numerous online outlets it is difficult to keep track of inventory levels at each one.
 You have to check each eCommerce channel’s seller panel individually for every (client) brand of yours.
 It’s not possible to get real-time stock updates this way to manage your client’s businesses effectively.
 And, you could end up overstocking or understocking their products on the wrong marketplaces.